Self-Initiated Program (SIP) Approvals

 Distance Learning/Online Courses

 Online courses are a distance learning method.
-Clients enrolled as a SIP are allowed to enroll in online courses and are subject to MSP requirements.
-Community colleges, private schools or consumer approved schools must be accredited to offer online courses.
+Clients enrolled as a SIP are allowed to enroll in online courses and are subject to Making Satisfactory Progress (MSP) requirements.
+Educational institutions must be accredited to offer online courses.

 Unsupervised study time is allowed for distance learning, which includes online classes.
-Student should provide school documentation of recommended/required class time hours, which will become the basis for the maximum number of hours for unsupervised study time.
+The student should provide school documentation of recommended/required class time hours, which will become the basis for the maximum number of hours for unsupervised study time.

 Allowable Concurrent Activities

-Concurrent WTW activities that can be counted towards meeting the SIP weekly participation requirements includes, but is not limited to:
+Concurrent WTW activities that can be counted towards meeting the SIP weekly participation requirements include, but are not limited to:

 Note: Clients participating in Work Study, Laboratory, or any other non-classroom activities must provide appropriate signature verification with their Attendance Report each month to document that hours were completed.